metamorph-inc/meta-core/BUILD.md

 Clone this repository to your disk.

 # Build
 1. Open Visual Studio Command Prompt (2015 or 2017) with ”Run as administrator”.
-(Do not use a Visual Studio x64 command prompt)
+(Do not use "x64 Native Tools Command Prompt" or "x86 x64 Cross Tools Command Prompt")
 2. From the root repository directory, run `make_all_without_installer.cmd`.
 This may take 30 minutes to build. _(Warnings may be ignored, but there should be no errors.)_

 If you encounter errors, try to build once more.
 There may be some remaining race conditions in the build scripts.